Roy Loyola: Political career

+Loyola served as a member of the Commission on Appointments, which administrates appointments made by the President.
+He was elected by the House of Representatives on the 20th Congress on February 12, 2024.
+He was officially replaced as a member of CA on June 18, 2026, during a special session, but was elected again on August 13, 2026.

 Mayor of Carmona

 Loyola was elected mayor of Carmona in 1995 and served until 2004.
 He returned to the post from 2007 to 2010 and again from 2019 to 2022.
 It was during his mayoralty in 1999 when Carmona was reapportioned from Cavite's 2nd District to form the new 5th District.

 Several complaints were filed against him during his tenure, but these were dismissed by the Office of the Ombudsman in 2002.
 A separate legal challenge questioning the validity of his appointments was rejected by the Supreme Court in 2011.

-Member of the House of Representatives
+House of Representatives

 In 2010, Loyola was elected as the first representative of Cavite’s newly created 5th District.
 He served three consecutive terms until 2019.
 He returned to Congress in 2022 after his wife, Dahlia Loyola, completed her term.

 In Congress, Loyola pushed for the conversion of Carmona into a component city, which was achieved in 2023.

 He was among the 39 members of the House Committee on Justice who voted in favor of the impeachment complaints against Ombudsman Merceditas Gutierrez in 2011.
 He also voted in favor of the death penalty bill in 2017, the absolute divorce bill in 2024, and the revocation of the franchise renewal of Sonshine Media Network International in 2024.